time-series-machine-learning/tsml-eval/_tsml_research_resources/soton/iridis/iridis_python.md

 >clustering_experiments.sh

+Within the above scripts you will need to adjust the top half section to work for your account.
+All the steps are described as comments within the script.

 You may need to use `dos2unix` to convert the line endings to unix format.

 The default queue for CPU jobs is _batch_.

+You can simply run `sh classification_experiments.sh` or alternativley write a SLURM script to request the job.
+An example slurm script is found in this directory for running classification_experiments.sh.

+**NOTE: Ensure that anything you run has execution permissions with** `chmod +x SCRIPT_NAME.

 Do not run threaded code on the cluster without reserving whole nodes, as there is nothing to stop the job from using the CPU resources allocated to others.
 The default python file in the scripts attempts to avoid threading as much as possible.
 You should ensure processes are not intentionally using multiple threads if you change it.

 Requesting memory for a job will allocate it all on the jobs assigned node.
 New jobs will not be submitted to a node if the total allocated memory exceeds the amount available for the node.
 As such, requesting too much memory can block new jobs from using the node.
 This is ok if the memory is actually being used, but large amounts of memory should not be requested unless you know it will be required for the jobs you are submitting.
-ADA is a shared resource, and instantly requesting hundreds of GB will hurt the overall efficiency of the cluster.
+Iridis is a shared resource, and instantly requesting hundreds of GB will hurt the overall efficiency of the cluster.

 ## Monitoring jobs on Iridis